yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-G604T.rst

 }}}
 Look https://dev.openwrt.org/ticket/1772 for more information.

-Wireless is working with the acx-mac80211 driver, but as yet (r9450) this driver is incapable of AP mode.
+Wireless is working with the [http://acx100.sourceforge.net/wiki/Acx-mac80211 acx-mac80211] driver, but as yet (r9450) this driver is incapable of AP mode.

+If you need to user the wireless in AP mode then look at the [http://acx100.sourceforge.net/wiki/ACX acx] driver, but beware because it does not support WPA (and probaly never will)

 {{{
 wlan0     IEEE 802.11a  ESSID:""
           Mode:Managed  Channel:0  Access Point: Not-Associated